 Factors that affect men’s orgasm frequencies include their age, the age at which they reached adolescence, as well as their level of education and whether they feel restrained by the judgement of religious teachings.

 Frequencies of sexual activity vary but almost all men (92%) orgasm quickly and easily through masturbation as well as through intercourse (research indicates men orgasm 100% with their wives).
 Highly-sexed men are also slightly more likely to engage in homosexual activities.
-Even by 60 male orgasm frequencies have not fallen to the female level.
+Even by the age of 60, male orgasm frequencies have not fallen to the female level.

 Age is by far the most significant factor in male performance.
 Men are most sexually active in adolescence.
 Men’s responsiveness decreases with age because male orgasm depends on the physical process of maintaining an erection.
 Both the firmness, angle of erection and length of time an erection can be maintained all reduce gradually over decades.
 Male impotence is relatively rare until old age.
 At 70 years of age only 27% of white men are impotent but by 80 this has increased to 3 out of 4.
 The continuing amenability of a man’s partner is doubtless also a factor.